University Policy

 Flexible Work

-I. SCOPE
+I. Scope

-Flexible work must comply with all applicable federal laws, state laws and state and University regulations, rules, policies, practices, and instruction.
+Flexible work must comply with all applicable federal laws, state laws and state and university regulations, rules, policies, practices, and instruction.

 Work performed offsite is considered official state business.
 Flexible work duties will be arranged so as to neither alter the essential job responsibilities nor to compromise the level of service provided to the customer, either by the employee or the department.
-Employees working remotely must adhere to all University and Department of Human Resource Management policies, rules, practices, and instructions as well as state and federal laws.
+Employees working remotely must adhere to all university and Department of Human Resource Management policies, rules, practices, and instructions as well as state and federal laws.
 Employees may not act as primary caregivers for dependents during the agreed upon telework work hours.
 Failure to follow policies, rules and practices may result in termination of the arrangement and/or disciplinary action.

-Employees’ classification, compensation, and benefits will not change because of utilizing a flexible work option.
+Utilizing a flexible work option will not change an employee’s classification, compensation, or benefits.
 Flexible work arrangements will ordinarily be the subject of mutual agreement.
 However, the university may establish flexible work as a condition of employment, based on the university’s business needs.

 III.
-DEFINITIONS
+Definitions

-Flexible Work: Any combination of work schedules which includes one or more of the following: full-time telework/remote work, hybrid telework, compressed schedules or flextime options.
+Flexible Work: Any combination of work schedules which include one or more of the following: full-time telework/remote work, hybrid telework, compressed schedules or flextime options.
 Refer to the Flexible Work Procedures document for further details on flexible work types.

 Flexible Work Agreement: The written agreement between the supervisor and the employee that details the terms and conditions of an employee’s use of a flexible work arrangement, including Full-time In-State Telework, Full-time Out-of-State telework, hybrid, compressed work schedules, and flextime.
 Refer to the Flexible Work Procedures document for further details on flexible work agreement types.

 IV.
-RESPONSIBILITIES
+Compliance

 1. The Vice President of Human Resources and Chief Human Resources Officer is responsible for the administration, implementation, and interpretation of the Flexible Work Policy.